momacs/localedb/README.md

 docker-compose run --rm localedb load airtraffic 2019 AK 25
 ```

-Once not needed, the container can be stopped or taken down (i.e., stopped, removed, and all networks created removed):
+Once not needed any more, the container can be stopped or taken down (i.e., stopped, removed, and all networks created removed):

 ```
 docker-compose stop --timeout 300 docker-compose down --timeout 300
 ```

-To remove a container and also remove all the associated volumes (watch out with this one because this includes the data you have loaded!), do:
+To remove a container with all associated volumes (watch out with this one because this includes the data you have loaded!), do:

 ```
 docker-compose down -v --timeout 300